ada-lang-io/ada-lang-io/docs/learn/overview/building-blocks.md

     procedure Foo is
         -- Declarations for Foo can go here.

-        -- Declare a function, only visible to Foo, to be used to implement Foo. procedure Bar is
+        -- Declare a subprogram, only visible to Foo, to be used to implement Foo. procedure Bar is
         begin
-            null; -- "null statement" here since this function actually does nothing.
+            null; -- "null statement" here since this subprogram actually does nothing.
                 -- and one statement is required.
         end Bar;
     begin